DexterInd/BrickPi_Scratch/README.md

 For step by step instructions on how to use Scratch with the BrickPi, please see our [tutorial on getting started with Scratch.](http://www.dexterindustries.com/BrickPi/program-it/scratch/)

+Video and text tutorials for installation and operation are provided.

 See Also
 ========